Martchus/tageditor/README.md

 The tag editor can read and write the following tag formats:
 - iTunes-style MP4 tags (MP4-DASH is supported)
 - ID3v1 and ID3v2 tags
-- Vorbis comments (cover art via "METADATA_BLOCK_PICTURE" is supported)
+- Vorbis and Opus comments (cover art via "METADATA_BLOCK_PICTURE" is supported) in Ogg streams
 - Matroska/WebM tags and attachments

 ## Additional features